The Carnivore Diet: Benefits, Risks & How to Follow

 It can make a difference if you have genuine autoimmune issues, need a catalyst for weight loss, or want to improve energy levels or lower your blood sugar, among other health benefits.

-Let’s talk about what this diet is, how to know if it’s right for you, and examples of how to follow a carnivore diet.
+Let’s talk about what is a carnivore diet, how to know if it’s right for you, and examples of how to follow a carnivore diet.

 What is the carnivore diet?